bazooka-ci/docs/home/parameters.md

 # Job parameters

-Parameters can be injected to a job and are exposed as environment variable.
+Parameters can be injected into a job and are exposed as environment variables.

-`.bazooka.yml` can define mandatory parameters by adding an entry on the env section without value:
+`.bazooka.yml` can define mandatory parameters by adding an entry in the env section without value:

 ```
 env: